-After the final examination, convert your dissertation file(s) to a single PDF file.
-Provide the PDF of the dissertation in final form to the adviser and visit the Graduate College Thesis & Dissertation web page for further deposit instructions.

-All students who have successfully defended their dissertation must obtain departmental format approval prior to final deposit with the Graduate College.
+After the passing the final examination, provide the dissertation in final form to the committee chair and visit the College of Education Deposit Information and the Graduate College Thesis & Dissertation web page for further deposit instructions.
+All students who have successfully defended their dissertation must obtain departmental dissertation format approval prior to final deposit with the Graduate College Thesis Office.
 Departmental format approval consists of three parts:

-- 1. Academic adviser and thesis committee,

-- 2. Academic department head/chair, and

-- 3. Departmental dissertation reviewer.
+- 1. Chair and dissertation committee, - 2.
+Head/Chair of department/program or authorized signatory, and - 3.
+Departmental thesis/dissertation format reviewer.

-Because revisions requested by the adviser and dissertation committee may cause a change in pagination or format, students should submit a PDF of the dissertation to the departmental dissertation reviewer only after all revisions have been approved by the academic adviser, dissertation committee, and the academic department head/chair.
+Because revisions requested by the chair and dissertation committee may cause a change in pagination or format, students should submit a PDF of the dissertation to the departmental contact in the Academic and Instructional Services Office only after all revisions have been approved by the chair, dissertation committee, and the head/chair of department/program or authorized signatory.
 The departmental dissertation review process will not begin until prior approvals have been received.

-Students should submit a PDF of the dissertation to the departmental dissertation reviewer by emailing the document to aiso@education.illinois.edu.
 The departmental dissertation review process can take up to two weeks to allow an opportunity for revisions and submission by the Graduate College deadline.